VekLabs/veklabs.com/src/content/reports/casting-call-south-asian-family-indian-background-–-paid-commercial-opportunity.md

 \    •    Schedule: One-time filming commitment (exact shoot dates TBC)

-\    •    Experience: All levels of experience welcome; please mention any on-camera or performance background
+\    •    Experience: All levels of experience welcome; please mention any on-camera or performance background.

-**TO APPLY**
+**TO APPLY**.

 Please send the following materials to **info@veklabs.com**: